ipfs-shipyard/ignite-metrics/docs/telemetry/CollectionPolicy.md

 When you add/remove metrics data that is collected by a project, you MUST follow this checklist:

+1. Fist ask yourself: Are you trying to collect user-identifiable, or other user data at all?
+STOP.
+   * You must get legal approval
+   * You must update the following documents:
+      * `./PrivacyPolicy.md` - responsibility of legal to update after meeting with you and discussing what your plans are
+      * `./CollectionPolicy.md` - responsibility of you to update according to the changes you're making.
+      * `./FAQs.md` - responsibility of you to update clarifying exactly why we're now collecting user data.
 1. Modify the project's `./docs/telemetry/CollectedData.md` file.
    * Ensure the table under `What metrics data DO we collect` is accurate and up to date